Former RLCC Staff Member, Red Lodge Clay Center Long-Term Resident 2008-09, Short-Term Resident (AIA) 2015

 Beginning with his first high school ceramic class in 1996, shortly after moving to Eagle River, Alaska, Ernest realized his passion for ceramics.
-He moved to Fairbanks in 2004 where he spent four years attending the University of Alaska Fairbanks, receiving his B.F.A. in Ceramics in 2008.
+He pursued this aspiration when he moved to Fairbanks in 2004 where he spent four years attending the University of Alaska Fairbanks, receiving his B.F.A. in Ceramics in 2008.
 Ernest was selected, upon graduation, to teach Ceramics for the University of Alaska Fairbanks Summer Visual Art Academy.
-Fall of 2008 Ernest moved to Montana for a yearlong residency at the Red Lodge Clay Center to further develop his work, his dedication, and love for the ceramic arts.
-Spring of 2012 Ernest received his MFA in Ceramics at Montana State University.
-Fall 2012 Ernest has moved to Oxford Mississippi to join the Department of Art at The University of Mississippi as Instructor/Ceramic Technician.
-Currently Ernest has changed roles at the University of Mississippi as Visiting Assistant Professor, Ceramics.
+In the Fall of 2008 the artist moved to Montana for a year long residency at the Red Lodge Clay Center to further develop his work, his dedication, and love for the ceramic arts.
+In Spring of 2012 he received his MFA in Ceramics at Montana State University.
+Ernest moved to Oxford Mississippi in the Fall of 2012 to join the Department of Art at The University of Mississippi, as Instructor/Ceramic Technician.
+In Fall of 2014 Ernest changed roles at the University of Mississippi, becoming Visiting Assistant Professor, Ceramics.
+Ernest moved back to Montana to join the Red Lodge Clay Center as Program and Facilities Coordinator from Summer 2015-Spring 2019.
+Currently Ernest and his wife Marni live in Missoula Montana, enjoying the outdoors, new adventures, and getting settled in a new studio they built in May 2020.

-Ernest has traveled to China studying and researching different techniques of working, and technological applications of clay at Jingdezhen Ceramic Institute.
+Ernest has studied in China, investigating and researching different techniques of working, and technological applications of clay, at the Jingdezhen Ceramic Institute.

 I am inspired by the challenges of creating and the fabrication of objects that are both provoking, and desirable to touch and interact with.